Festival volunteering in 2022

 Yes, if a festival cancels because of COVID-19 and you have already paid your deposit, you will be able to claim your deposit back via the deposit reclaim form.
 We will get in touch after the festival has cancelled with more information on how you can do this.

-Unfortunately, we can’t roll over volunteering places to next year as we don’t know what activities we will be doing at festivals in 2022 or how many places we will have to offer.
-We will announce our 2022 festival volunteering opportunities early next year and encourage you to apply again.
+Unfortunately, we can’t roll over volunteering places to next year as we don’t know what activities we will be doing at festivals in 2023 or how many places we will have to offer.

 In line with government guidelines, to help reduce the spread of COVID-19, we ask that staff and volunteers do not attend the event if:

-- you have tested positive for COVID-19 within 14 days of arriving on-site at the event;
+- they have recently tested positive for COVID-19 and haven’t completed their full isolation period (as defined by the UK government) before arriving on-site at the event;

-- you are awaiting results of a COVID-19 test due to a possible exposure or illness;
+- they are awaiting results of a COVID-19 test due to a possible exposure or illness;

-If you are unable to attend the festival for any of the above reasons, you will be entitled to claim back your deposit, as per the deposit terms and conditions.
+If you are unable to attend the festival for any of the above reasons, you will be entitled to claim back your deposit, as per the deposit terms and conditions (PDF).

 The safety and wellbeing of our staff and volunteers is our top priority.
 If at any point during the festival you feel unsafe or anxious about volunteering you can talk to a WaterAid staff member in person or via the event mobile numbers, which will be on 24 hours a day.
 If you then decide you want to leave site, we will help get you offsite and home safely.